 - Track the latest news from the ASAP project by following our Twitter account @ASAP_EU.

 - E-Mail us at email@example.com – we look forward to your feedback.

-The ASAP FP7 research project develops a dynamic open-source execution framework for scalable data analytics.
-The underlying idea is that no single execution model is suitable for all types of tasks, and no single data model (and store) is suitable for all types of data.
+The ASAP FP7 research project developed a dynamic open-source execution framework for scalable data analytics.
+The underlying idea was that no single execution model is suitable for all types of tasks, and no single data model (and store) is suitable for all types of data.
 Complex analytical tasks over multi-engine environments therefore require integrated profiling, modeling, planning and scheduling functions.
-Addressing these challenges, ASAP pursues four main goals:

 - A modeling framework that constantly evaluates the cost, quality and performance of available computational resources in order to decide on the most advantageous store, indexing and execution pattern.